k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/11_graphit_error_handling.md

 - header_key value: 'Web Service Not Found'

-If the response is not a 404, it returns these original Web-Service details:
+If the response is not a 404, it returns these original Web Service details:
 - response status
 - exception error message
 - request header User-Agent